Fredemus/va-filter/README.md

 It's able to self-oscillate and starts doing so when its resonance is above 0.8.

 OTA core, nonlinear op-amp buffers.
-Resonance is limited by a diode clipper, but it disappears quite quickly at high drives, look into tweaking diode constants.
+Resonance is limited by a diode clipper, but it disappears quite quickly at high drives.

 Its convergence is generally good, but sometimes, especially when cutoff, resonance and drive are all very high, homotopy is needed to converge which gets very slow.
 I'll look into speeding this up at some point.
+With 2x oversampling this isn't a problem.
-The parameter vector for the nonlinear contributions is just 2 entries long, meaning that it'd be very reasonable to create a lookup table to guarantee stable, fast runtime.
+The parameter vector for the nonlinear contributions is just 2 entries long, meaning that it might be reasonable to create a lookup table to guarantee stable, fast runtime.

 Circuit solved by Holters & Zölzer's generalization of the DK-method.